 Exit at Don Mills Road South off the Don Valley Parkway and travel eastbound (turn left) onto O'Connor Drive.
 Travel south (turn right) at Coxwell Ave.
-Metered parking is available around the hospital.
-Visitor parking is available off of Mortimer Ave.

 Getting to the hospital by TTC

 Michael Garron Hospital is located just north of the Coxwell subway station.
 The Coxwell subway station is located at 1568 Danforth Ave., between Greenwood and Woodbine along the Bloor-Danforth line.
 At Coxwell subway station, take the northbound bus (#70 or #70A) to Sammon Ave.